annie2010/Terraform-1/exercises/06/README.md

 # Exercise #6: Modules

-Terraform is *ALL* about modules.
-Every terraform working directory is really just a module that could be reused by others This is one of the key capabilities of Terraform.
+* terraform is *ALL* about modules
+* every terraform working directory is really just a module that could be reused by others
+* this is one of the key capabilities of terraform

-In this exercise, we are going to modularize the code that we have been playing with during this whole workshop, but instead of constantly redeclaring everything, we are just going to reference the module that we've created and see if it works.
+* in this exercise, we are going to modularize the code that we have been playing with during this whole workshop, but instead of constantly redeclaring everything, we're going to reference the module that we've created and see if it works

-First, create a main.tf file in the main directory for the 6th exercise.
-Inside the `main.tf` file you created, please add the following:
+* first, create a main.tf file in the main directory for the this exercise
+   * inside the `main.tf` file you created, add the following:

 ```hcl
 provider "aws" {